 Plant-soil-microbe interactions in the nitrogen cycle — My dissertation research focused on diverse biogeochemical interactions between organisms large and small.
 Some favorite projects include investigating how weathering of nitrogen-rich rocks affects soil microbial processes, and how nitrogen-fixing trees alter soil metal cycling (through the NSF GRIP program).

 Feminist methodologies for evaluating environmental education — As part of my work with GOALS at UC Davis, I've helped develop research frameworks to study transformative experiences in environmental education in ways that center relationships, care, and community knowledge.

-Soil carbon persistence and data-driven climate policy: Soil carbon sequestration, particularly through sustainable agricultural practices, is being promoted as a means of climate change mitigation.
-But, questions remain about the viability of this strategy.
-My current research explores the role of soil microbes in building soil carbon and what that means for the longevity of soil carbon sequestered through agricultural management practices.
-I am especially interested in how this knowledge can be translated into data-driven public policy incentivizing agricultural management strategies most likely to contribute to long-term soil carbon sequestration.
+Soil carbon storage and data-driven climate policy — Storing carbon in soils via sustainable agricultural practices is promoted as a means of climate change mitigation, but will it work?
+As a postdoc at UC Davis/The Nature Conservancy, I explored the role of soil microbes in building soil carbon and what that means for the longevity of soil carbon sequestered through agricultural management practices.

-Peatland ecology and biogeochemistry: I worked as a research assistant in Dr. Melanie Vile's peatland ecosystem ecology lab at Villanova University from 2009-2013.
-I completed my senior honors thesis, advised by Dr. Vile, on molybdenum and phosphorus limitation of nitrogen fixation in boreal peatlands in 2013.
+Peatland ecology and biogeochemistry — I worked as a research assistant in Dr. Melanie Vile's peatland ecosystem ecology lab at Villanova University from 2009-2013.
+My undergraduate honors thesis tested molybdenum and phosphorus limitation of nitrogen fixation in boreal peatlands using field and lab experiments.